spawnmarvel/quickguides/zabbix/README.md

 # better for 2 hours an counting.....se after the night.
 # It looks good in the morning (+ 7h) the last stopped agent was even started up again, and it seems stabil.
 # Maybe just agent hang and in need of a restart, looks ok after starting it again.
+# Os was upgraded some days before, kernel but that did not influence it.
 # The agent was crazy, maybe update the agent version.

 ```